jansviland/AdventOfCode/README.md

 ![gif](./wiki/2022-day12-solution-v1.gif)

-much better implementation of the path finding algorithm.
+Much better implementation of the path finding algorithm.
 Prioritizes the path that is closest to the goal.

 ![gif](./wiki/2022-day12-solution-v2.gif)